 - Substance Use Education and Harm Reduction Work Group The WRC works with departments and stakeholders from across campus to contribute to creating a campus community where students in recovery, and all students who do not use substances, feel validated and supported.
-This includes: - Elevating AOD prevention and harm education efforts. - · Promoting substance free events and activities. - Elevating existing resources that can support students in recovery. - · Continuing to reduce stigma and help build allies.
+This includes: - Elevating Alcohol and other Drug (AOD) prevention and harm education efforts. - · Promoting substance free events and activities. - Elevating existing resources that can support students in recovery.